BesenbacherLab/ctDNAmer/clonalSNVs_tracking/README.md

 This workflow estimates circulating tumor fraction from algined cfDNA WGS data based on clonal SNVs allele frequencies.
 The clonal SNVs are identified from the aligned primary tumor WGS data, quality filtered and then tracked in the cfDNA samples.

 ## Description
-The method is built as a customizable [snakemake workflow](https://f1000research.com/articles/10-33)[1].
+The method is built as a customizable [snakemake workflow](https://f1000research.com/articles/10-33) [1].

 This workflow first identifies clonal SNVs from primary tumor data and then tracks these SNVs in the cfDNA by following these main steps:
-1) Input Mutect2[2] calls filtering with vcftools to retain only SNV variants (indels removed) with PASS FILTER flag, located on autosomes or allosomes.
+1) Input Mutect2 [2] calls filtering with vcftools to retain only SNV variants (indels removed) with PASS FILTER flag, located on autosomes or allosomes.
-2) Variant annotation with Ensembl[Variant Effect Predictor (VEP)](https://www.ensembl.org/info/docs/tools/vep/index.html)[3].
+2) Variant annotation with Ensembl [Variant Effect Predictor (VEP)](https://www.ensembl.org/info/docs/tools/vep/index.html) [3].
 Variants in coding regions with a "high" impact annotation are marked as (potential) drivers.
-3) Calling Copy Number Alterations with the [Sequenza toolset](https://sequenzatools.bitbucket.io/#/home)[4].
+3) Calling Copy Number Alterations with the [Sequenza toolset](https://sequenzatools.bitbucket.io/#/home) [4].
-4) Quality control of the SNVs, CNAs, tumor purity and ploidy estimates using [CNAqc](https://caravagnalab.github.io/CNAqc/)[5].
+4) Quality control of the SNVs, CNAs, tumor purity and ploidy estimates using [CNAqc](https://caravagnalab.github.io/CNAqc/) [5].
 5) Selecting SNVs in diploid heterozygous (1:1) copy number states.
 6) Removing outlier SNVs based on VAF distribution.
-7) Finding clonal mutations (seperation from noise and passenger variants at lower frequencies) with [MOBSTER](https://caravagnalab.github.io/mobster/)[6].
+7) Finding clonal mutations (seperation from noise and passenger variants at lower frequencies) with [MOBSTER](https://caravagnalab.github.io/mobster/) [6].
 8) Quality filtering the clonal SNVs based on primary tumor alignment information (looking at sequencing and alignment quality at both read and position level).
 9) Tracking the clonal SNVs in cfDNA (includes quality filters on the cfDNA alignment).
 10) Calculating the mean allele frequency of clonal SNV in cfDNA.